ibbles/CountryCodes/README.md

 This is the resulting trie:

 ![](/images/trie_ex.png "")

 A few things to note.
 First, the root node contains "^", which is used to denote the start of a string.
-Secondly, data may appear not only in the root nodes, but in internal nodes as well.
+Secondly, data may appear not only in the leave nodes, but in internal nodes as well.
 Third, some nodes doesn't contain any data.
 They exist only to define the path to the data contained in the node's children.
+Lastly, to find the country code of a number we walk down the trie as dictated by the first few digits of the number and stop as soon as we find a non-empty node.

-## Comparing strategies
+## Comparing the strategies

+I have deliberately not written `time complexity` when discussing the runtime complexity of the algorithms and instead used `number of digit comparisons`.
+This is because not all comparisons are created equal.
+Caches are all the rage these days and since this problem is low on computation and high in data access my belief is that whichever algorithm has the fewest cache misses per phone number is that one that will be the fastest.

+The linear search, in the worst case, will have to look at every byte of every country code for every phone number.
+This sounds really bad, but if we pack all the country codes after one another then we get

 [//]: # (Comment.)